shuhui-wang/myacademicresume/content/authors/admin/_index.md

 Hi!
 Shuhui (Alex) here.
 Thank you for visiting my website!

-I am a M.S. student in Soil and water conservation engineering at Beijing Forestry University (expected graduation time: June 2022) under the supervision of Prof. Yujie Wang and Yunqi Wang.
-Most of my work involves developing models and applying statistical techniques to solve watershed planning problems.
+I am a graduate student in Soil and water conservation engineering at Beijing Forestry University (expected graduation: June 2022) under the supervision of Prof. Yujie Wang and Prof. Yunqi Wang.
+Most of my work involves developing models and statistical techniques for solving problems in the non-point source pollution control and watershed planning.

-My current research explores nonlinear relationships between influencing factors and non-point source pollution loads through machine learning methods (Random Forest, Clustering, etc.), as well as aims to find the optimal watershed planning with minimum cost and pollution loads by MOEAs.
+My current study explores nonlinear relationships between influencing factors and non-point source pollution loads through machine learning methods (Random Forest, Clustering, etc.) and search the thresholds of influencing factors that watershed managers should be aware of.
+In addition, I also study on watershed planning problem by several state-to-art multiobjecitve evolutionary algorithms (NSGA-II, NSGA-III, MOEA/D).

-Prior to being qualified as a graduate student, my major research was investigating the spatial-temporal heterogeneity and driving factors of runoff and sediment load variations in the Three Gorges Reservoir Region, China.
+Prior to being qualified as a graduate student, my study emphasized on investigating the spatial and temporal heterogeneity and driving factors of runoff and sediment load variations in the Three Gorges Reservoir Region, China.